 Q6.
 What are activation functions?

 Q7.
-Why is Fourier transform used in Deep Learning?
+Why is the Fourier transform used in Deep Learning?

 Q8.
 What are the steps involved in training a perceptron in Deep Learning?